 - inpatient drug rehab

-Top 5 Rehab Centers In Idaho That Accept Medicaid
+Top 5 Drug And Alcohol Rehab Centers In Idaho That Accept Medicaid

-There are several rehab centers in the state of Idaho that accept Medicaid, and five have been selected for the list below.
+Several rehab centers in the state of Idaho accept Medicaid.
+Five have been selected for the list below.

 - accreditation